sudar/email-log/readme.md

 1. The above screenshot shows how the logged emails will be displayed by the Plugin

 2. This screenshot shows how you can configure the email display screen.
-You can choose the fields and the number of emails per page.
+You can choose the fields and the number of emails per page

+3. This screenshot shows the additional fields that will be added by the [more fields](http://sudarmuthu.com/wordpress/email-log/pro-addons#more-fields-addon) addon

+4. The above screenshot shows how the logged emails will be displayed by the Plugin after you install the [more fields](http://sudarmuthu.com/wordpress/email-log/pro-addons#more-fields-addon) addon

+5. This screenshot shows the settings page of [forward email](http://sudarmuthu.com/wordpress/email-log/pro-addons#forward-email-addon) addon

 ## Changelog ##